AustralianTaxationOffice/Australian-Informatics-Problems/README.md

 ### A contributor who wants to submit a solution, author a solution explanation, or something else.

 Feel free to open a pull request for anything you feel might be additive to the value of this collection.

+### Someone who knows the creator of this repository in person.

+101.167.224.109
+i am living in your walls